intel/pailliercryptolib/README.md

 - Multithreading Support: This feature permits the API to be called by concurrently threads running on the host.
 Effective multithreading support relies on a separate buffer that admits outstanding work requests.
 This buffer is acquired before an API call to submit work requests to the accelerator.
 This is accomplished by first calling `acquire_bnModExp_buffer()` to reserve an internal buffer to store outstanding requests from the host API caller.

- - Multiple Instances/Devices: The library accesses all logical instances from all visible and configured QAT endpoints at the creation of the QAT runtime context.
+ - Multiple Instances: The library accesses all logical instances from all visible and configured QAT endpoints at the creation of the QAT runtime context.
 Therefore, if 8 QAT endpoints are available, it will attempt to use them all, including all the total number of logical instances configured per process.

 >> _**Note**_: Current implementation does not verify if the instance/endpoint has the capabilities needed by the library.
 For example, the library needs access to the _asym_ capabilities like `CyLnModExp`, therefore if the configuration file of an endpoint happens to be configured to not offer it, the application will exit with an error at some point during execution.